ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 May your UR be low, your combos be high, and may success come to you as swiftly as a galloping steed (**Ma Dao Cheng Gong**).
 Across all regions and time zones, we hope the beat of the new year brings you nothing but joy.
 Happy Chinese New Year!

--AstralXynsm, FcEazy, Luval, Mafumafu, MarioKartya, Pager, seros, silly me & Trolloli.
+-AstralXynsm, FcEazy, Luval, Mafumafu, MarioKartya, Pager, seros, silly me, Trolloli & Z419.